FEMALE HAIR LOSS - HAIR THINNING TREATMENT FOR WOMEN - DALLAS, TX

 Some of the most common hair loss causes, other than female pattern baldness are: stress-related hair loss.
 Telogen effluvium is the second most common type of hair loss.
 Common causes of the sudden hair loss, Telogen effluvium include changes in hormone levels such as with childbirth and menopause.
 Stress can increase the speed of the hair loss process of individuals who have genetically inherited the trait.
 Severe stress, such as the loss of a loved one, serious illness or major surgery, may lead to hair loss.

 Additionally, prescription drugs, chemo and radiation therapies, and diseases, such as circulatory disorders and arthritis, can cause hair loss.
-Temporary hair loss may be initiated by medications, such as blood pressure drugs, Beta Blockers for depression, oral contraceptives as artificial Estrogens, Naproxin Sodium (Nuprin) and others.
+Temporary hair loss may be initiated by medications, such as blood pressure drugs, Beta Blockers for depression, oral contraceptives as artificial Estrogens, Naproxen Sodium (Nuprin) and others.
 Also, excessive intake of iron or vitamin A is toxic and can cause hair loss.
 Some illnesses may lead to thinning hair, including thyroid disease, overactive or underactive thyroid gland, ringworm, syphilis, and even high fever.

 Ringworm of the scalp is a fungal infection affecting the hair follicles, resulting in hair loss.
 This is contagious and is most common in children as a hair loss cause.
 Prescribed treatments of lotions or oral drugs may help hair regrowth and stop hair loss.
 Furthermore, skin cancer can directly destroy hair follicles.
 Also, burns permanently damage the exposed skin deeply, causing baldness.

 What are the physiological effects of hair loss?

 Psychological effects of hair loss vary widely.
 Some people barely pay attention to their thinning hair and others being affected so severely that even a small amount of hair loss can limit their ability to feel comfortable in social situations and work.
 Many women are emotionally affected even when thinning is in its very early stage.
 For men, it is “OK to be bald.
 However, any hair loss in women is socially unacceptable.